algrego/algrego.github.io/index.md

 In Earth Data Science, I am excited about learning how coding projects and data science can connect to broader audiences and build bridges between scientists.
 I am also excited to improve my own coding skills so I am better able to work alongside my peers who utilized coding skills in their day to day work.

-Questions I'd like to answer include
+Questions I'd like to answer include:
 - How can we use data science to improve collaboration on science projects?
 - What skills in Earth Data Science are transferrable to my current work?
 - What resources are available to me through github and other free coding resources?